 For an outsider, it might seem huge, crazy, loud, emotional and even awkward at times.
 Most of its traditions route back to Zoroastrian times and today’s weddings are still keeping many traditional elements, despite how modern the couple might be.

 In present-day Iran, Persian weddings have become a huge business.
 People go overboard to have royalty-like weddings whether inside Iran or abroad.
 For most weddings at least 300 people are invited.
 The numbers could easily go as high as 1000 (I’m not joking!).
-Parents wait years to see their sons and daughters in wedding clothes and are eager to throw them a party everyone will remember.
+Parents wait for years to see their sons and daughters in wedding clothes and are eager to throw them a party everyone will remember.

 But let’s stop here and get into detail: